Find more garden information

 To prevent and control the spread of blight, spray with Actinovate or Copper Fungicide.
 Also, limit the spread of the disease by not getting water on the leaves when watering and not handling plants when they are wet.

 More information on early blight.

 Cracks in fruit are generally caused by uneven watering.
-Use a soaker hose, such as our Snip-n-Drip Soaker System, to apply water to the soil, moistening the entire root zone each time you water.
+Use a soaker hose or irrigation system, to apply water directly to the soil, moistening the entire root zone each time you water.
 Apply mulch to help retain moisture.

 More information on cracking and catfacing.

 Yellowed, distorted and curled leaves may be a sign of an infestation of aphids.
 Check for aphids on the undersides of leaves or clustered on new growth.
 Aphids are easily controlled with a strong jet of water or an application of neem oil.

 More information on aphids.
 Distorted, yellowed leaves can also signal tobacco mosaic virus.
 To prevent tobacco mosaic virus, wash hands thoroughly after smoking or using other tobacco products before heading to the garden.
 Infected plants should be removed and discarded (not composted).

 Wilting foliage might be a sign of insufficient water.
 But if the lower leaves are wilted and plants are stunted and do not recover after watering, fusarium wilt is likely the cause.
 Infected plants should be removed and discarded (not composted).
 More information on fusarium wilt.